husainattar/Rail-Rush/README.md

 # Rail-Rush
 It is the Python implement Computer vision model which is used in the Rail-Rush App to detect crowd density in public transportation.

+For the application code base check out this [repo](https://github.com/husainattar/RailRush-React-App)

 This is a Keras with tensorflow backend Implementation.We have Implemented a CSRNET model with a slight modification by using slight help from  MCNN model.
 We have trained our Model on Shanghai Dataset with the Links provided below.